stellar/go/internal/scripts/README.md

-This directory contains single-file go programs and/or bash scripts that aid in the development of this repo.
+This directory contains simple go programs and/or bash scripts that aid in the development of this repo.
 Build scripts, linting scripts, etc.

-## `build_release_artifacts.go`
+## `build_release_artifacts`

-This script provides the system that travis uses to build our release packages.
+This simple go application that travis uses to build our release packages.